oteomamo/BroadwayShows-Blazor/README.md

 ## Description

-BroadwayShows is a web application database developed using the C# programming language and Blazor framework.
+BroadwayShows is a Blazor web application database developed using the C# programming language and Blazor framework.
 This applicatiion is designed to facilitate seamless operations and interactions between various entities such as Shows,Theaters, CastCrews and Tickets unified under a user-friendly interface.
 This web application showcases the neccesary CRUD application for